Luka Bonačić

 Luka Bonačić ([lûːka bɔ̌natʃitɕ]; born 21 March 1955) is a Croatian football coach and former professional player.

 Early life

 He was born in Split, Croatia that was then part of Socialist Federal Republic of Yugoslavia.
 He began his football career at the Split Football Academy.
 He joined Hajduk Split in 1969 when he was 14.

 Playing career

 He signed a pro contract with Hajduk in 1971.
-He made 45 games for club and scored eight goals.
+He played 45 games for club and scored eight goals.
 He joined Grasshopper Club Zürich in 1979, but after one year he transferred to VfL Bochum.
 CD Málaga and Footscray JUST were Bonačić's next clubs.
 He retired after playing for Melbourne Croatia in 1986.
-He was called up for the Croatian national team in 1982 but never played.
+He was called up for the Croatia national team in 1982 but never played.